 Whatever products or services you choose to review make sure there is an affiliate program for them.
 It’s also a good idea to join that affiliate program because whether or not the product rated well, people occasionally still join the program and you may as well not leave money on the table.
 This also gives you user experience.

 Doing reviews can sometimes take time to give quality and factual information, however, you as a super affiliate marketer, that you are, will go the extra mile because you want to help your visitors make decisions, which means more conversions.

 Here are the steps:

-To be an authority of your review, you need to prove to your visitors that your review is credible.
+To be an authority on your review, you need to prove to your visitors that your review is credible.
 Do as much research as possible prior to writing.
-A thorough research on your product knowledge in its development progress and competition makes you an authority of producing such an expert review.
+A thorough research on your product knowledge in its development, progress, and competition makes you an authority of producing such an expert review.

 Some places to go to do research:

 - Check out the product’s competition and look for values and flaws.

 - Consumer reports and Quorums

 - BBB (Better Business Bureau)

 The best way to get a user experience is to purchase and use the product or service (this is what I like to do) because it gives you the personal experience.
 This will give you a greater connection and engagement to your visitors because they will realize the review is genuine and see you can relate to what they are going through.